Gay 'joke' triggers calls for sports to help LGBT+ players come out

-KUALA LUMPUR, May 1 (Thomson Reuters Foundation) - Sports should promote openly gay competitors to help others come out, LGBT+ rights activists said on Wednesday, after the second Australian sportsman in a month caused an online storm over an LGBT+ post.
+KUALA LUMPUR (Thomson Reuters Foundation) - Sports should promote openly gay competitors to help others come out, LGBT+ rights activists said on Wednesday, after the second Australian sportsman in a month caused an online storm over an LGBT+ post.

 James Faulkner’s Instagram photo of “dinner with the boyfriend”, with the hashtag #togetherfor5years, led to global media reports that he had become the first Australian cricketer to come out and a wave of supportive comments.